collabnix/dockerlabs/beginners/docker-app/README.md

 1.0.1: digest: sha256:14145fc6e743f09f92177a372b4a4851796ab6b8dc8fe49a0882fc5b5c1be4f9 size: 524
 ```

+Say, you built WordPress application package and pushed it to Dockerhub.
+Now one of your colleague pull it on his development system.

-## Pulling it from Dockerhub on new system
+## Pulling it from Dockerhub

 ```
 $ docker pull ajeetraina/wordpress.dockerapp:1.0.1